Forex

 Who uses RTP payments?

-In the realm of Indian businesses, RTP payments are harnessed for diverse financial transactions, aimed at enhancing operational efficiency:
+If we have to compare wire-transfers-and-real-time-payments, in Indian businesses, RTP payments are used for diverse financial transactions, aimed at enhancing operational efficiency:

 • Salary Disbursements: Indian enterprises employ RTP payments to swiftly transfer salaries to employees, ensuring punctual payments and bolstering workforce satisfaction.
 This aids in effective payroll management while alleviating the administrative burden associated with conventional payment methods.